Upgrade (2018) is all about having a Hal 9000 as your “best” buddy.

 Upgrade (2018) Synopsis

 In the near future, car mechanic Grey Trace not only loses his wife during a hold-up, he is also paralyzed.
 While languishing as a quadriplegic, his wealthy ex-client Eron Keen approaches him with an outrageous offer; that of implanting an A.I. chip known as STEM into Grey’s spine to enable him to walk again.
-As successful as the operation subsequently is, Grey wakes up to find himself the reluctant partner to an outrageous entity, one that he soon has to surrender the rest of his life to.
+As successful as the operation subsequently is, Grey wakes up to find himself the reluctant partner to an outrageous entity.
+He soon finds STEM has far more than helpful companionship in mind too.

 Upgrade was rather under-the-radar in Singapore back in 2018.
-Actually, I don’t remember the cinemas screening it.
+Actually, I don’t remember seeing any posters or trailers for it.
 My guess is that it’s only dug out because of the current lack of new films to screen.

 For that reason, I headed into the cinema last evening with no expectations whatsoever.
 Before an hour was through, though, I was deeply mesmerised.

 Where to begin to describe why I loved the show so much?
 Hmm, the Black Mirror feel, or formula, is definitely one reason.
 On that, I think Leigh Whannell’s story is additionally praiseworthy for incorporating mentions of universal surveillance, and how that is unlikely to drastically reduce crime.